 Even by using a process of rotation you need to place a good layer of compost on that area so it can rebuild.
 Do not skip this no matter what.
 You will have strong crops this way.

 so you can get things that much further ahead before going in the ground.
 I haven’t done this but really should.
 Basically you start some seeds in early June (if you weren’t exhausted from getting your garden in).
 This allows you to have starts to place in the ground by the time it is ready to succession plant.

-- To prepare your garden you will want to remove the vegetable that is past its prime.
+1. To prepare your garden you will want to remove the vegetable that is past its prime.

-- If removing beans or peas, you can snip the top of the plant and leave the root.
+2. If removing beans or peas, you can snip the top of the plant and leave the root.
 It is full of great nitrogen that will rebuild the soil for things like carrots or broccoli for fall.

-- Once the plant is gone you can place compost over the growing area to help strengthen the nutrients in the soil.
+3. Once the plant is gone you can place compost over the growing area to help strengthen the nutrients in the soil.

 What are the Best Things to Plant in your Fall Vegetable Garden:

-- Beets: pretty much any variety will do.
+Pretty much any variety will do.
 Beets LOVE the cool weather, but to be honest we grow them through the whole growing season.
 I particularly love planting Golden and Chioggia.
 They are both so gorgeous!

 These little squash grow quickly and are abundant.
 So you can cure them easily and get them put away for winter storage without a problem before the first frost of the year.

 Another great little squash variety that can be started now and will give you a great production before your first frost.

 We have carrots growing constantly and I feel like I buy carrot seasons a couple times of year before of it.
 They do wonderfully right after peas because they compliment each other and demands and replacement nutrients.

 One of my surprisingly favorite veggies to grow.
 They are so easy and cute to grow!
 You also can use the greens for soup.

 These brassicas are so yummy for all sorts of things so I love growing them in the fall.
 They leaf up quickly and are just very pretty to grow.

 If you want some big color impact before you hunker in for the winter these guys are the way to go!
 I love them but they do not like the heat so hold off till mid to late august to get them going.

 This cold loving green is really fun.
 You can harvest at any stage so planting it around the colder days is fine.
 Just harvest it before a good frost big or small.

 Yes you can plant them again and you should.
 I sometimes have more success with fall planted peas than the spring ones here.

 This colorful green is beautiful in the fall with its big leaves!
 Easy to freeze for soups as well.

-- Scallions: grow baby onions till you cannot.
+Grow baby onions till you cannot.
 They are so awesome especially after you have harvested your onions.